 It is possible to have a 10Mb broad band speed and connect to a video feed which requires 4 Mb and for the quality to be poor.
 There are several reasons for this so please check all of them listed below.

 When you scan for available wireless networks, the devices which appear in the list are referred to a Wireless Access Points or WAP’s for short.
 Most modern broadband routers will have a built in WAP for convenience.

-Issues affecting the speed of a wireless internet broadband service.
+Issues affecting the speed of a Cellular internet broadband service.

 1, Range from the mast.